Fürstenberg-Blumberg

-Fürstenberg-Blumberg was a County located in Blumberg, southern Baden-Württemberg, Germany.
+Fürstenberg-Blumberg was a County located in Blumberg, which is now in southern Baden-Württemberg, Germany.
 It was created as a partition of Fürstenberg-Baar in 1559.
 It suffered two known partitions: between itself and Fürstenberg-Möhringen in 1599, and between Fürstenberg-Messkirch and Fürstenberg-Stühlingen in 1614.
 During (or possibly after these partitions) some branches merged with the Baltic Blumberg’s mainly in Courland.